sourcegraph/sourcegraph-public-snapshot/doc/dev/local_development.md

 ### With Docker

-You may also want to run Postgres within a docker container instead of as system service:
+You may also want to run Postgres within a docker container instead of as a system service.
+Running within a container provides some advantages such as storing the data seperately from the container, you do not need to run it as a system service and its easy to use different database versions or multiple databases.

 1. Create a directory to store and mount the database from for persistence: